amalgam8/amalgam8/examples/apps/bookinfo/README.md

 When done, press Enter key to continue to validation phase
 ```

 * Inject load into the application.
-When logged in as user `jason`, reload the `productpage` web page to once again.
-Wait a few seconds
-  seconds to let the logs propagate from the app/sidecar containers to the logstash server and finally to elasticsearch.
+When logged in as user `jason`, *reload* the `productpage` web page.
+Wait a few seconds to let the     logs propagate from the app/sidecar containers to the logstash server and finally to elasticsearch.
 Then, press Enter on the console     where the above command was run.

   *This form of manual load injection is for the purpose of demonstration only.
 Ideally, you should use automated load injection tools during this phase of testing.*